-Easy American Goulash is a simple skillet dinner that is flavor-packed and the perfect way to feed a crowd.
+Easy American Goulash recipe is a simple skillet dinner that is flavor-packed and the perfect way to feed a crowd.
 A comforting budget-friendly dish full of hearty lean ground beef, spicy sausage, and tender elbow macaroni, all in a rich tomato broth.

 Serve with my traditional cast iron skillet cornbread for a perfect cold weather meal that is sure to warm you from your head to your toes!